LELEC210X/LELEC210X/INSTALL.md

 usbipd wsl detach --busid <busid>
 ```

-If you want to simplify the connection of a device to WSL,
-[a graphical interface](https://gitlab.com/alelec/wsl-usb-gui/-/releases) exist and also provides an auto-attach function.

 ### (Only for Windows users) Install PothosSDR to flash the LimeSDR-Mini

 Flashing the LimeSDR-Mini, specially its FPGA, can be complicated using WSL.
 To avoid any issue due to the passthrough, it is recommended to install PothosSDR which support LimeSuite GUI and makes it easy to reprogram the LimeSDR.
 Go to the following [website](https://downloads.myriadrf.org/builds/PothosSDR/), download and run the latest installer.
 You should then be able to launch LimeSuite from the Windows start menu.
 Be careful that the LimeSDR should be attached to Windows and not Ubuntu when flashing this way.